Glioblastoma NOS (hemorrhagic)

-Paraffin sections show fragments of a densely hypercellular tumour.
+Paraffin sections show fragments of a densely hypercellular tumor.
 This is composed predominantly of cells with pleomorphic, eccentrically located round and oval vesicular nuclei and a moderate amount of dense eosinophilic cytoplasm which shows moderately strong immunostaining for GFAP.
 These cells have features of gliofibrillary oligodendrocytes and are admixed with a quantitatively smaller population of strongly GFAP immunoreactive fibrillary and gemistocytic astrocytes.
 Frequent mitotic figures are noted in the gliofibrillary oligodendrocytes.
 In addition there are several foci of vascular endothelial cell hyperplasia as well as scattered areas of necrosis.

-This is interpreted as cross-reactivity and not indicating a plasma cell tumour as no kappa or lambda light chain immunoglobulin restriction is demonstrated and there is no staining in these cells for CD20 or CD79a.
+This is interpreted as cross-reactivity and not indicating a plasma cell tumor as no kappa or lambda light chain immunoglobulin restriction is demonstrated and there is no staining in these cells for CD20 or CD79a.

 The overall features are of glioblastoma with a predominant oligodendrocyte component.